Resources - Blog

 On Amazon, consumers can easily compare prices, even in the sponsored ads listing on your product detail page.
 So remember, just because someone lands on your product page does not mean they will complete their purchase with you.
 Focusing on price savings is just one method you can use to keep their attention.

-Pricing and repricing is not something that you should just be implementing in the New Year.
+Pricing and repricing are not something that you should just be implemented in the New Year.
 It is especially important to review your strategy for pricing even before Christmas ends to be sure that you are staying competitive or not under-pricing your products for the inevitable Amazon Gift Card buyers in January.